What is all this about?

 Some crosses are discovered the old-fashioned way — by coming across them in-game.
 Others are identified through file analysis and map research to locate their exact positions.
 In many cases, players share screenshots on Reddit after finding a cross and asking who it was placed for.
 Occasionally, related friends respond and provide the story behind it.
 That’s how some of the confirmed dedications have been identified.

-If you discover a cross that isn’t listed, know a name, or can share a story, feel free to reach out.
+If you discover a cross that isn’t listed, know a name, or can share a story, feel free to reach out to me via Discord or Reddit.
 I’ll review it and update the list accordingly.

 If you'd like to request a memorial for a deceased friend, you can reach out to the developers through X (Twitter) or the Official Bohemia feedback tracker.